Do You Need to Change the Mainspring with Every Service?

 Parts like the mainspring and the crystal, for example, are considered to be standard wear parts unless your watch has a very rare signed crystal, of course.

 I’m a very picky collector myself, and I don’t mind a new mainspring at all.
 Sometimes it’s tough to tell whether parts have been replaced in the first place.
 Perhaps it’s already the 4th mainspring, who knows.

 All in all

-It’s best practice to change the mainspring during every service unless you can’t find a new mainspring with the correct dimension.
-That’s what service centers do as well.
+It’s the standard operating procedure of service centers to change the mainspring during every service.
+Unless you can’t find a new mainspring with the correct dimension, I suggest you do the same.

 The mainspring is the power unit for your watch.
 Without it, it doesn’t run.
 Don’t try to save 10 to 20 USD every five years or so during a service because it’s not worth it.

 Do you change the mainspring during every service?
 Let me know in the comments below.